Rust-Simply/iriss-scripts/src/scripts/iriss-07.md

 We can now use this function in our main function via the project module (eg, `iriss_documentation`).

+---

-Note that although our project name  is "iriss hyphen documentation" with a hyphen, hyphens can't be used in module names, so we get "iriss underscore documentation".
+Note that although our project name  is "iriss hyphen documentation", hyphens can't be used in module names, so we get "iriss underscore documentation".

-If we run our program right now, you can see that it still works but... we're not really taking advantage of the library though, what's the difference between this and what we had before?
+If we run our program right now, you can see that it still works but... we're not really taking advantage of the library, what's the difference between this and what we had before?

+---

 The main way you're likely to share code is through Rusts package management system called Crates.